 Fact: I have the driest, most sensitive skin in the entire world.
 (That’s probably not an exaggeration, either.)
 My skin is so sensitive that sometimes, in the middle of the day, as I sit stationary at my desk, it develops a rash, or a hive, or a burning itching patch, completely unprovoked.
 And when it’s not staging a coup on my sanity, it’s flaking.
 That’s why I’m always trying the best moisturizers for sensitive skin.
 I have a strict, five-second window between washing my face and applying moisturizer before my skin tightens and shrivels into a dull, angry mess.

 According to the brand Cetaphil, people with sensitive skin represent over half of the population (relying on data from 20 counties and five continents).
-That means the majority of us benefit from non-irritating products, which spurred Cetaphil to launch the first-ever Sensitive Skin Awareness Week, a week of programming aimed to educate us in the art of safeguarding skin.
+That means the majority of us benefit from non-irritating products, which spurred Cetaphil to launch the first-ever Sensitive Skin Awareness Week, a week of programming aimed at educating us in the art of safeguarding skin.
 Yes, this week shall henceforth be remembered as the week we coddle our persnickety complexions, and I for one am beyond here for it.

 “But use a moisturizer!” you say, and I laugh.
 My normal nighttime routine currently consists of a hydrating serum, a thick-as-hell cream, an occlusive moisturizer (occlusive formulas basically form a film on the skin to prevent water loss), and then, sometimes, a facial oil on top, just for funsies.
 And still, I frequently wake up with a dry face.
 (It’s actually miraculous; I might be an anomaly.
 Somebody call Guinness.)